idio-lang/DIPS/source/implementing-idio/evaluator/evaluating-basics.rst

 				  nametree,
 				  flags);

-which, on reflection could be even shorter still as ``idio_meaning_quotation()`` is the straightforward:
+which, on reflection, could be even shorter still as ``idio_meaning_quotation()`` is the straightforward:

 .. code-block:: c